View Marlyn Kuechler's Obituary on stltoday.com and share memories

 Dear wife of the late Alvin Kuechler; dear mother of Donna (Don) Oppliger, Bonnie (Paul) Burckin, Roger Kuechler, and Darryl Kuechler; dear grandmother of Scott and Darren Oppliger, Melinda Winter, David Burckin, and Jessica Kuechler; dear great-grandmother of Addison, Peyton, Julia and Olivia Oppliger; dear sister of Jean (Bill) Armstrong, Karen Dennis and the late Wilma Karlson; dear sister-in-law of the late Emil and Gene Kuechler, and the late Neoma Azenhofer.

-Marlyn, an avid gardener, is now gardening in heaven.
-She was also a lover of words who enjoyed reading along with word games and puzzles.
-She spent years raising her four children before working as a saleswoman at the old Famous-Barr, as a switchboard operator for Bayless School District and as an office worker at the Lutheran Laymen's League.
+Marlyn, an avid gardener, was also a lover of words who enjoyed reading along with word games.
+She spent years raising her children before working as a saleswoman at the old Famous-Barr, as a switchboard operator for Bayless School District and as an office worker at the Lutheran Laymen's League.
 She was a longtime member of Salem Lutheran Church in Affton.

-Services: Private family interment Tuesday, December 17.
-Memorial service Salem Lutheran Church, 8343 Gravois Road, at 1 p.m.
-Tuesday, December 17.
-Memorials to Salem Building Fund.